nicholaspiotrowski/CPE-322/Labs/README.md

 Update:  Still trying, my Raspberry Pi might be broken and I do not have a microSD to SD converter or anything to access my lab files on hand right now.
 Still attempting to boot Pi up.

+Update 2:  Tried installing Windows Subsystem for Linux, going to see if I can get that working and redo labs.
+Apologies for the delay.